UweKeim/ZetaResourceEditor/README.md

 ## Introduction

 This is a small utility application that enables you to edit *string* resources from multiple different resource files together inside one single data grid.
+It was originally developed to act as the translation tool for a [CMS](http://www.zeta-producer.com) and a [Test Management tool](http://www.zeta-test.com).

 ## Background